 - overall attic condition (i.e. will the roof be ice dam prone?)

 - overall condition of electrical supply and workmanship (outlets are not tested)

 - overall condition of heating and a/c

 Since there is less report writing involved, we can offer this service for a reduced expense.
 The actual fee depends on the size of the home, the location and to some extent - the condition.
-Generally, an investor inspection will be in the $250 range.
+An average investor inspection fee is $315.

 Don't need the report?